susansayre/eco280/content/en/materials/homework/hw2-regressions-w-code.md

 ## Initial setup

+*Note:* Throughout these directions and our assignments more generally, I will use phrases like `gitusername` or `path/to/local/directory` where you should replace these with the relevant versions for you/your computer.
+As an example, everywhere the phrase `gitusername` appears in these directions, you should replace it with the user name you set up when you created your github account.
+I won't always explicitly point out the need for these replacements, but I hope it will usually be self-explanatory when these should be replaced.
+If a command fails with a file/folder not found error, one of the first things to consider is whether there's a piece of the command that could have been one of these replacement indicators.

-Use this link to accept the assignment on GitHub.
+Use this link to [accept the assignment on GitHub](https://classroom.github.com/a/88Rw8reQ).
 This will create your personal repository, which you will then clone to your computer.
-I recommend doing this in RStudio [following these steps](https://eco280smith.netlify.app/materials/faq/#how-do-i-create-an-r-project-from-a-github-repo).
-Once you've completed this step, you will have a folder on your computer called hw2-gitusername.
+Clone the repository in RStudio [following these steps](https://eco280smith.netlify.app/materials/faq/#how-do-i-create-an-r-project-from-a-github-repo).
+Once you've completed this step, you will have a folder on your computer called hw2-gitusername that contains four files: .gitignore, hw2-gitusername.Rproj, LICENSE, and README.md.

 Using either RStudio or your regular file browser, create a subfolder called `data`.
 Download the [hw2-metabolic.csv file](https://eco280smith.netlify.app/materials/homework/hw2-metabolic.csv) and save it in your data folder.